ntumlgroup/simpleautodiff/readme.md

-# Simple Bidirectional Autograd
+# Simple AutoDiff
-This repository demonstrates a simple autograd-like implementation of bidirectional automatic differentiation.
+This repository demonstrates a simple autograd-like implementation of automatic differentiation.
-As the autograd, we use the function wrappers for generating the computation graph.
-Also, the tape is used in both the forward mode and the reverse mode.

-We started this project for people who know about automatic differentiation and want to learn how to implement it.
-Besides codes, we share tutorial slides and documents.
+## Project main page
+Please refer to our [main page]() for the document and slides.

-## Run the examples:
+## Run the examples
 Here, we have two examples taken from Table 2 and Table 3 in [Automatic Differentiation in Machine Learning: a Survey (Baydin et al., (2018))](https://www.jmlr.org/papers/volume18/17-468/17-468.pdf).
 In these two examples, the equation $y=\log(x_1)+x_1x_2+\sin(x_2)$ with $(x_1,x_2)=(2,5)$ is used.